-Why, in a family with two children who have the same risk of inheriting a genetic disease, does one child contract the disease while the other does not?
+At PNRI, we believe that pursuing answers to the question, “What keeps us healthy?” will lead to innovations in the fight against disease.
+For example, why, in a family with two children who carry a similar risk of inheriting a genetic disease, does one child contract the disease while the other does not?

-PNRI is focused on the child who remains healthy despite genetic and environmental risk.
-While traditional genetic research has yielded important discoveries around individual genes, diagnosis, and the treatment of disease by focusing mostly on the child who becomes ill, PNRI is turning the question around.
-We work to uncover how nature prevents disease in the first place.
+While more traditional genetic research has yielded important discoveries for diagnosing and treating disease by focusing on the child who becomes ill, PNRI is turning the question around to uncover how nature prevents disease in the first place.

-- We know that genes do not act in isolation—they act together, evolve over time, and are influenced by the environment where we live.
+We know that genes do not act in isolation—they act together, evolve over time, and are influenced by the environment in which we live.

-- We focus on systems, investigating the interaction of genes and how they change as a complex network.
+We focus on systems, investigating the interactions between genes operating as a complex network.

-- We look at the unexplored parts of the genome.
-We want to better understand how the non-coding parts of our genetic material can influence human health and disease.
+We examine the unexplored parts of the genome to better understand how the non-coding parts of our genetic material can influence human health and disease.